HanSolo09/MONnet/README.md

 └── train_list.csv
 ```

 2. Use `train.py` to train different models.
+After the training procedure is finished, the model weight and learning curve will be saved under certain folder.

 3. Use `predict.py` to predict the results based on pretrained weights.